bradallenfisher/dmd-course-materials/README.md

 # Digital Multimedia Design

-This book is meant to be a companion as you progress through your education.
-It is designed to evolve over time, becoming more inclusive of the relevant topics and ideas.
-This book is an example of open design.
-Topic areas feed seamlessly into learning systems to aid in the formation of courses.
-Reading ahead is encouraged.
+This book is meant to be a companion as you progress through your education in the Digital Multimedia Design Program.
+Topics will be continually added and removed as necessary.

 ## Contributing
-To recommend additions to this book, submit a [pull request on github.com](https://github.com/dmd-program/dmd-course-materials).
+To recommend additions or alterations to this book, submit a [pull request on github.com](https://github.com/dmd-program/dmd-course-materials) or file an issue in the [issue queue](https://github.com/dmd-program/dmd-course-materials/issues).